 - Canola oil

-Soluble fibers are the different compounds obtained from plants that are soluble in water and cant be digested by the human body.
-The bacteria in your gut (probiotics) require these soluble fibers to survive.
-These probiotics reduce the level of LDL and other harmful fats.
+Soluble fibers are the different compounds obtained from plants that are soluble in water but can’t be digested by humans.
+A diet rich in fiber is the key food to reduce cholesterol levels.

 Reduce your weight